On this page

 What are the Aged Care implications?

-If it comes to a point where someone has to move out of the granny flat and into aged care they will have to submit and income and assets assessment.
+If it comes to a point where mum or dad moves out of the granny flat and into aged care, they must submit an income and assets assessment.

 How the five-year rule works